 The sheet music below is the original piano/vocal song arrangement of "It's a Long Way to Tipperary" complete with lyrics.
 The midi and mp3 playback uses a clarinet in place of the voice.
 You can also download the sheet music, midi and mp3 files using the links in the left-hand menu.

 The audio controls below allow you to play the mp3 version of It's a Long Way to Tipperary by Jack Judge (piano/vocal) or you can download the MP3 file.
-You can also download the midi version of It's a Long Way to Tipperary by Jack Judge (piano/vocal) or alternatively edit/play the midi file.
+You can also download the midi version of It's a Long Way to Tipperary by Jack Judge (piano/vocal).

 The image below is the first page of the sheet music, and here you can download the full sheet music for It's a Long Way to Tipperary by Jack Judge (piano/vocal) in PDF format.